mikerockett/markup-sitemap/README.md

 #### Stylesheet

-In the module’s configuration, you can also enable the default stylesheet.
+In the module’s configuration, you can also disable the stylesheet, which is turned on be default.
 If you’d like to use your own, you’ll need to specify an absolute URL to it (also be sure to use one that has mult-language and sub-element features).

 #### ISO code for default language